fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![terminal output showing error assigning string to number](../../images/9/2a.png)

 One of the best things about TypeScript's editor support is that you don't necessarily need to even run the code to see the issues.
-The VSCode plugin is so efficient, that it informs you immediately when you are trying to use an incorrect type:
+VSCode is so efficient, that it informs you immediately when you are trying to use an incorrect type:

 ![vscode showing same error about string as number](../../images/9/2.png)